A set of long park stairs is the perfect place to get a serious workout.

 Central Harlem

-Run up the extra-wide set of stairs that start near the bandshell at 148th Street and Bradhurst Avenue, then leave time to explore the recently renovated paths of this leafy, historic park.
+Run up the extra-wide set of stairs that start near the bandshell at 148th Street and Bradhurst Avenue, then leave time to explore the renovated paths of this leafy, historic park.

 Washington Heights

-This long park has two impressive sets of stairs: the historic John T. Brush Stairway, bridging Edgecombe Avenue at 158th Street and the site of the former Polo Grounds ballpark (today a large public housing project).
+This long park has two impressive sets of stairs: the historic John T. Brush Stairway, bridging Edgecombe Avenue at 158th Street and the site of the former Polo Grounds ballpark (today a massive public housing project).
 Further uptown the wooden staircase connecting the Highbridge Water Tower Terrace and the historic High Bridge has close to 100 steps—guaranteed to get your heart pumping.
 To find it, enter Highbridge Park at Amsterdam Avenue and 172nd Street and head to the overlook just south of the 200-foot tower.

 Washington Heights